 The University of Victoria has a unique culture which draws students interested in sustainability and regenerative food systems, and our relationship goes back many years.

 In 2015, my sister met a recent graduate of the University who said that she was passionate about organic agriculture but that there were no grants she could apply for that could sustain her interest.
 In 2016, seeking to address this lack of funding, my family set up a series of grants.

 To date, we have supported 8 graduate students and 2 undergraduates for a total of $90,000.
 Diverse studies have ranged from quantifying the importance of farmer’s markets, the intertidal gardens of Lekwungen and ‘Namgis First Nations, and important ecological restoration projects.

 Our gifts to the University of Victoria help passionate students carry out meaningful research on Organic and Sustainable Food Systems.
 Our overall goal is to inspire others to quantify and elaborate a truly sustainable-organic agricultural paradigm.

-Where are the best places to source regenerative raw materials?
+Green Prophet: Where are the best places to source regenerative raw materials?
 Are you having an easier time in Europe where farms are already set up that way?
 How can things change in Canada and the United States?
 Ideally you will want raw materials to be close to production.

 Nature’s Path launched the first Regenerative Organic breakfast product on the market, our Regenerative Organic Certified (ROC) Oats, and we source all our ROC oats from our very own farm (Legend Organic Farm) in Saskatchewan.
 We do not source raw materials from anywhere else.